saint-lascivious/unbound-config/README.md

 * Redis Cache Database

+Redis may print a warming regarding vm.overcommit and loss of data on background save.

-If using Redis and the cachedb module, you may want the following to /etc/sysctl.conf or /etc/sysctl.d/99-overcommit-memory.conf (you will need to create this file) and restarting the machine.
+You can address this by adding the following to /etc/sysctl.conf or /etc/sysctl.d/99-overcommit-memory.conf (you will need to create this file) and restarting the machine.

+Note : See the Redis FAQ entry ['Background saving fails with a fork() error under Linux even if I have a lot of free RAM!'](https://redis.io/topics/faq#background-saving-fails-with-a-fork-error-under-linux-even-if-i-have-a-lot-of-free-ram) for more information.
 ```
 vm.overcommit_memory=1
 ```